StackStorm/st2docs/docs/source/upgrade_notes.rst

 ----------

 * Action delete API has been modified to delete related files from disk along with de-registering actions from database.
-For action delete CLI command two arguments ``-f`` and ``--force`` have been added as auto yes flag to remove related files from disk.
+The action delete CLI command will now wait for approval to delete related files on disk before proceeding, unless you use one of the ``-f`` or ``--force`` arguments.

 .. _ref-upgrade-notes-v3-5: